platinumthinker/async/README.md

 - [ ] Notification for recompile files (and users callback)
 - [ ] Patches other nodes in cluster
 - [ ] Writes changes on disk (beam files)
+- [ ] Support custom options for compiler